marcosfreitas/document-number/README.md

-# document-number
+# Document Number
-Validate Brazilian document numbers: CNPJ and CPF
+ * Validate the Brazilian Business and Social Numbers.
+ * For a while only validate CNPJ and CPF.